Assault & Battery

 4. By involving the discharge of a gun from a vehicle

-How Does The Degree Of Injury Suffer By The Alleged Victim Affect The Assault Charge?
+How Does The Degree Of Injury Suffered By The Alleged Victim Affect The Assault Charge?

 For the most part, the degree of injury is irrelevant to the charge itself; it becomes relevant only under limited circumstances whereby the victim receives a serious bodily injury or is strangled.
 The prosecutor builds their case and meets their burden of proof by showing that an injury was either possible or likely to occur.